|Use clear plastic when solarizing soil. Photo/Jeff Norcini|

 Use clear plastic for soil solarization, which allows the sun to heat up the soil via the greenhouse effect (the same reason cars get so hot in the sun).
 Don’t be concerned if you initially see some green plants emerge after you lay down the plastic.
 They will die after a few sunny days.

-2. Till the soil 12-18 inches deep; break up clods of soil, the finer the texture the better.
-Remove any sticks, roots, stones, and other debris brought up to the surface a result of tilling.
+- Till the soil 12-18 inches deep; break up clods of soil, the finer the texture the better.
+Remove any sticks, roots, stones, and other debris brought up to the surface as a result of tilling.

-5. Cover the site with 3 to 6 ml clear plastic.
+- Cover the site with 3 to 6 ml clear plastic.
 Do not use black or opaque plastic.
 Bury the edges of the plastic about 8 to12 inches so the plastic cover is snug; the plastic needs to be snug and buried around the perimeter to prevent wind from lifting it up.
 If using multiple sheets of plastic, make sure the overlap is sealed and secure so as not to compromise the efficacy of the solarization process.